 Buying a sewing machine is an investment that will pay for itself by the satisfaction you will get from completing DIY projects.
 If you’ve recently started sewing and have been using a borrowed or old machine, you are probably progressing and are ready to buy your own new machine.
 Or perhaps you are a seasoned sewing veteran and looking to upgrade your current machine.
 No matter what level your sewing skills are, buying a sewing machine can be overwhelming because even inexpensive machines have features you may not be familiar with.
 Fortunately for you, we have rounded up amazing sewing machine deals going right now across the nation’s favorite retailers.
-It’s not that easy to find cheap sewing machines right now, and making such a substantial investment can be intimidating, so for the best sewing machine deals, look no further.
+It’s not that easy to find cheap sewing machines and making such a substantial investment can be intimidating, so for the best sewing machine deals, look no further.

 - Varmax Mini Sewing Machine with Extension Table — $26, was $33

 - Haitral Electronic Sewing Machine — $38, was $46